isomerpages/cpib-corp/_careers/Employee Value Proposition.md

 to your continuous development.</p>
 <p>CPIB provides opportunities to grow professionally and personally and
-enable you to learn new skills to future-proof your career, such as having specialized training, upskilling in emerging technologies, mentorship, providing local and overseas attachment opportunities and gaining industry-recognized professional certifications.</p>
+enable you to learn new skills to future-proof your career, such as having specialised training, upskilling in emerging technologies, mentorship, providing local and overseas attachment opportunities and gaining industry-recognised professional certifications.</p>
 <p>We will provide the support and the necessary resources to enable you
 to be the sharpest in our trade!</p>